hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

                                                 parentNode = parentNode)
 ```

 'coralApp.execute()' is used to achieve loose coupling between the UI components and the application logic.
-The new node is then instatiated by the Python function '_instantiateNode()':
+The new node is then instantiated by the Python function '_instantiateNode()':

 ```python
 # coral/py/coral/coralApp.py lines 370-400: